"7 Essential Tips for Aspiring Authors with Dysgraphia or Dyslexia"

 Transcription Services: Rev, Otter.ar

-I published my books with Amazon Kindle Direct.
+I published my books mainly with Amazon Kindle Direct.

 By leveraging these strategies and tools, you can successfully write a book despite the challenges posed by dysgraphia.